tel: +48 22 499 98 98

 0.25 ZŁ

-Give us a call tel: +48 888 99 98 98 or write through contact form on the contact page.
-You can check the strength as well as the shape of neodymium magnet in our power calculator magnetic mass calculator
+Give us a call tel: +48 888 99 98 98 or write via form on our website.
+You can check the lifting capacity and the shape of neodymium magnets in our magnetic mass calculator force calculator

 Orders placed by 2:00 PM will be shipped on the same business day.